 Youngstown man indicted on kidnapping, robbery and felonious assault

-Marquaias T. Thomas, 23, of Breaden Street in Youngstown is facing the potential of about 60 years in prison after being indicted Tuesday in the May 9 kidnapping, robbery and felonious assault of two people at an apartment on Trumbull Court in Liberty Township.
+WARREN — Marquaias T. Thomas, 23, of Breaden Street in Youngstown is facing the potential for about 60 years in prison after being indicted Tuesday in the May 9 kidnapping, robbery and felonious assault of two people at an apartment on Trumbull Court in Liberty Township.

-Thomas has been in the Trumbull County Jail since his arrest May 11 and will be arraigned on six charges Tuesday in Trumbull County Common Pleas Court.
+Thomas has been in the Trumbull County jail since his arrest May 11 and will be arraigned on the six charges Tuesday in Trumbull County Common Pleas Court.

-A Liberty police report says a man, 34, was walking into his apartment at just after midnight May 9, with Thomas and a man he didn’t know following him.
+A Liberty police report says a man, 34, was walking into his apartment just after midnight May 9 with Thomas and a man he didn’t know following him.

 Once inside, Thomas and the other man pulled handguns on the victim and a female, 31, and forced them to the floor, where they were bound and gagged.

 The suspects then took money from a hiding place in the apartment and the woman’s wallet.
-They threw the cellphones from both victims in the toilet.
+They threw the cell phones from both victims in the toilet, they said.
 The victims were able to get free from their bindings and called 911.

-The apartment also was burglarized the next day of two video-game consoles, a laptop computer and $305 in cash while no one was home.
+The apartment also was robbed the next day of two video game consoles, a laptop computer and $305 in cash while no one was home.
 The victims suspected the two incidents were related.